 In the {\bf case A'}, literally the same argument as above can be repeated, by using \ref{statmnt:CMtype-n-reflexF-Aprm} instead of \ref{statmnt:CMtype-n-reflexF}, and using the rational basis (\ref{eq:Tm-Qbasis-caseAprm}) instead of (\ref{eq:Tm-Qbasis-caseBC}).
-We note that the embedding $\tau^r_{++}$ of the number field $K^r$ is the one associated with the Hodge (2,0) component.
+We may think of the embedding $\tau^r_{++}$ of the number field $K^r$ as the one associated with the Hodge (2,0) component.

 In the {\bf case A}, $dz^1 \wedge dz^2 = (\hat{\alpha}^1\hat{\alpha}^2-p\hat{\beta}_1\hat{\beta}_2) + \sqrt{p}(\hat{\alpha}^1\hat{\beta}_2+\hat{\beta}_1\hat{\alpha}^2)$, which is expressed in the form of $e_i \tau^r(\eta_i)$ for the reflex field $F^r$ in \ref{statmnt:CMtype-n-reflexF}.
 The endomorphism algebra on the 2-dimensional $T_M\otimes \Q$ in \ref{statmnt:Tm} is a degree-2 extension field, so $T_M\otimes \Q$ is indeed the transcendental part. \end{anythng}